abrentgit/capstonepoolside/README.md

 *Possible additional features, functionality and improvements:

 - Add a dashboard that shows a list of pending user orders.
-- Add in that dashboard an ability to update and edit the order
+- Add in that dashboard an ability to update and edit the order.

 - Add the ability to book multiple orders in one session.
 - Add feature so that order times can be limited according to amount of bookings.
-- Add feature that limits registration to legit emails, and only secure password combinations.
+- Add a feature that limits registration to legit emails, and only secure password combinations.
-- Add photo page of individual meals to pages.